Chronic Inflammation: How Fish Oil May Help

 The Neutrophils pass from the blood vessel into the tissue.
-Once in the tissue, the Neutrophils move toward the damaged tissue fragments and envelope them, a process known as Phagocytosis.
+Once in the tissue, the Neutrophils move toward the damaged fragments and envelope them, a process known as Phagocytosis.

 When Neutrophils enter the tissue from the blood vessel, the chemical environment in the tissue tells the white blood cell to begin dying.
 This process is known as Apoptosis.

 The relevance of this fact will become more apparent when we talk about harmful inflammation.